COVID Vaccine Concerns

 • shortness of breath, chest pain, leg swelling or persistent abdominal (tummy) pain

-If you are due your second dose vaccination, you will be contacted by our vaccination team as you approach the 12 mark since your first vaccination to arrange your appointment.
-Please do not contact us unless you are concerned that you have gone past the 12 week mark from your first vaccination.
+If you are due your second dose vaccination, you will be contacted by the NHS vaccination team as you approach the 12 mark since your first vaccination to arrange your appointment.
+Please do not contact the surgery.

 For people under 30 without other health conditions, it's currently advised that it's preferable to have another COVID-19 vaccine instead of the Oxford/AstraZeneca vaccine.
 If you choose to have another COVID-19 vaccine you may have to wait to be protected, but an alternative to AZ will be made available to you by the NHS.
 You may wish to go ahead with the AZ vaccination after you have considered all the risks and benefits for you.
 The NHS will contact you when it is your turn to receive your vaccination.